icure/medtech-docs/sdks/how-to/how-to-manage-notifications.md

 )
 ```

-The `filter` method returns a PaginatedList, that contains at most the number of elements stated
+The `filter` method returns a PaginatedList, which contains up to `limit` Notifications in the `rows` field, as specified by the method parameter (1000 by default).
-in the method's parameter.
-If you do not specify any number, the default value is 1000.
-If there are more Notifications to be retrieved, then the `startKeyDocId` provided in the response will not be null,
- and you can use it to retrieve the following page of entities.
+If  the PaginatedList has a non-null field `startKeyDocId` there are more notifications which can be retrieved with this filter: you can use this value to retrieve (part of) the remaining notifications.

 <!-- file://code-samples/how-to/manage-notifications/index.mts snippet:gets the second page of results-->
 ```typescript